AvolitesLtd/TitanManual/docs/about-the-consoles/fader-wings.md

 is only read on power-up.

-The Tiger Touch Wing is designed to fit next to the Tiger Touch console but can also be used with the D9, D7, the Sapphire Touch, the Arena and the Pearl Expert.
+The Tiger Touch Wing is designed to fit next to the Tiger Touch console but can also be used with the D9, the Sapphire Touch, the Arena and the Pearl Expert.

-> If you connect the Tiger Touch wing to a D9-330 or D7-330, the left hand faders on the console are the same handle group as the faders on the wing, so the same playbacks will appear in both places.
+> If you connect the Tiger Touch wing to a D9-330, the left hand faders on the console are the same handle group as the faders on the wing, so the same playbacks will appear in both places.